rocky/python-uncompyle6/README.rst

 uncompyle6
 ==========

-A Python 2.x and 3.x byte-code decompiler.
+A Python Byte-code Disassembler and Decompiler

 Introduction
 ------------

-*uncompyle6* converts Python byte-code back into equivalent Python source code.
-It accepts byte-codes from Python version 2.5 to 2.7.
+A Python 2.x and 3.x byte-code decompiler.
-It runs on Python 2.6 and 2.7 and Python 3.4
+*uncompyle6* translates Python byte-code back into equivalent Python source code.
+It accepts byte-codes from Python version 2.5 to 2.7, and runs on Python 2.6 and 2.7 and Python 3.4.

 The generated source is fairly readable: docstrings, lists, tuples and hashes are somewhat pretty-printed.